 - The shore of an ocean, lake, river, or waterfall

 - A clear night when you can see the stars

 - A place where you can watch a sunset or sunrise

 - A yard, low-traffic sidewalk, or school playground

 - The top of a skyscraper… or looking up in an area dense with tall buildings

 - A part of your city that you’ve never explored before

 - A large ballpark or stadium

-- Botanical gardens or a zoo to see plants and animal species you’ve never seen before
+- Botanical gardens or a zoo with plants and animal species you’ve never seen before

 - A planetarium or aquarium